|Credit Building Rating:||1.5 / 5|

 Stacked against other credit-building cards – secured and unsecured alike – the First Access Visa card falls short in nearly every category.
 The card charges very high upfront and ongoing fees, lacks any sort of rewards program and gives all cardholders the same unimpressive starting credit limit.

 There are a number of credit-building cards that charge lower annual fees or make up some of their cost with other features.
 Consider these alternatives:

 |Capital One Platinum Secured Credit Card||Credit One Bank® Platinum Visa® for Rebuilding Credit||Petal® 1 “No Annual Fee” Visa® Credit Card|

 1% cash back on eligible purchases, including gas, groceries and mobile phone/internet/cable/satellite tv services

 No consistent rewards (but offers 2% to 10% cash back at select local merchant)

 $75 for the first year.
 After that, $99 annually ($8.25 per month)

 |Other things to know||Other things to know||Other things to know|

-Though it requires a security deposit, the Secured Mastercard from Capital One will almost certainly be a less expensive credit-building option than the First Access Visa.
+Though it requires a security deposit, the Capital One Platinum Secured Credit Card will almost certainly be a less expensive credit-building option than the First Access Visa.
 Not only can you put down as little as $49 and still get a $200 credit limit, but you can also be considered for a credit line increase after six on-time monthly payments and may eventually be able to graduate to an unsecured Capital One card.